tytydraco/yessleep/out/My_Scarecrow_hasnt_been_scaring_the_birds_away_from_my_crops.md

 "Why's that?"
 He says in the same shaky voice.
 I start getting more impatient.

 "Because some birds must've come into the field last night and ate most of the crops I grew yesterday.
 I have a scarecrow, but..."
-I stopped mid-sentence as I rubbed my forehead.
+I stopped mid-sentence as I rubbed my forehead, resting my pinkie finger on my right cheekbone.
 I couldn't believe I was telling this to a homeless guy who clearly had mental issues.
 I turned around to walk away before the man said something else.

 "Oh, I don't trust scarecrows.
 Not at all," his voice gets less shaky.
 This time, his voice was calmer and more controlled.
 I turn back around after he says that, chuckling.